 District safety and security enhanced under Act 44, Barto named district's safety and security coordinator

-Bellefonte Area School District will be purchasing new equipment to enhance safety and security measure at its schools, including buying new two-way radios for its school resource officers and staff.
+Bellefonte Area School District will be purchasing new equipment to enhance safety and security measures at its schools, including buying new two-way radios for its school resource officers and staff.
 This comes with help from a $25,000 grant the district received through Act 44, which requires public school districts in the commonwealth to ramp up safety and security measures through the use of an administrative school safety and security coordinator.

 In this role, Aaron Barto, who also acts as the district’s facilities director, oversees safety and security policies, district compliance with state and federal school safety and security laws, coordinates a variety of trainings for staff and students, and more.